tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

 ### Building the HTML form

 Now we just need to switch from Postman to using an HTML form.
-Here&#8217;s a quick sample:
+Here's a quick sample:

 ```csharp
 # Contact Form